A Rainbow in Curved Air: Music

-Using overdubbing, Riley plays all the instruments on the title track: electric organ, 2 electric harpsichords (a Baldwin electric harpsichord & a RMI Rock-Si-Chord), dumbec, and tambourine.
-The piece moves through several sections; following the opening theme and introduction of "placid chords," Riley introduces "an explosion, a procession of right-hand lines that flutter and pirouette over the over the pulsing rhythmic patterns."
+The largely improvisational nature of the work, based on modal scales, owes much to Riley's background in jazz improvisation and interest in Hindustani classical music.
+Jazz pianist Bill Evans, one of Riley's piano "heroes", had utilized overdubbing on his album Conversations with Myself four years earlier.
+Riley would intensify this overdubbing approach with added instrumentation.
+Using overdubbing, Riley plays all the instruments on the title track: electric organ, two electric harpsichords (a Baldwin electric harpsichord & a RMI Rock-Si-Chord), dumbec, and tambourine.
+The piece moves through several sections; following the opening theme and introduction of "placid chords," Riley introduces "an explosion, a procession of right-hand lines that flutter and pirouette over the pulsing rhythmic patterns."
 The calmer second half of the recording features shorter, high-register keyboard lines which syncopate with the music's modal base.

 The B-side of the original LP is titled "Poppy Nogood and the Phantom Band."
 It is a saxophone-based drone piece featuring tape loops and jump cuts.
 The piece is a version of the performances given at Riley's "All-Night Flight" concerts in the late 1960s.
-It employs overdubbing, with Riley again playing all instruments (including saxophone inspired by the playing of John Coltrane).
-Riley used a time lag accumulator, consisting of two tape machines, looped audio tape, and a patch cord.
-The titular Phantom Band refers to Riley's tape delay accompaniment.
+It employs overdubbing and tape delay, with Riley again playing all instruments.
+Riley's saxophone playing on the track was inspired by that of John Coltrane.
+The titular "Phantom Band" refers to Riley's tape delay accompaniment.
 A note on the album explains that "The spatially separated mirror images were adapted for studio recording by Glen Kolotkin and resemble the sound Terry gets in his all-night concerts."

 Release and legacy

-The original LP jacket includes a idealistic poem on the back cover, written by Riley, which depicts a world in which the Pentagon is "turned on its side and painted purple, yellow & green within a plainly psychedelic environment" and "the concept of work was forgotten."
+The original LP jacket includes a idealistic poem on the back cover, written by Riley, depicting a world in which the Pentagon is "turned on its side and painted purple, yellow & green within a plainly psychedelic environment" and "the concept of work was forgotten."

 The album received a favorable review in Rolling Stone.
-Writing for The Village Voice, critic Robert Christgau opined positively that the "title side of this has to be a fair approximation of the music of the spheres."
+Writing for The Village Voice, critic Robert Christgau opined that the title track "has to be a fair approximation of the music of the spheres."